Andy£83.88 29.03.11 Co-op collection in Bungay - thanks! |

 We'd therefore like to ask you to go back to the website and make your selection again.

-will take you to the form on our website that lets you choose your preferred pickup point.
+Clicking on this link will take you to the form on our website that lets you choose your preferred pickup point.
 We know it's a hassle, but we would rather have you do this now than send your box of books to the wrong place.

 Please do this even if you have sent an email to us with your choice.
 And please do not email us unless you have a further problem when using the selection page.